Friday, August 07, 2015

 I finally made a short video of my other ukulele-family instrument, a 10-string "tiple."
 I'd like to think it was by popular request... usually phrased as "What the hell is that thing?"

-The Martin guitar company made tiples for 30 years or more, but I see no immediate threat of a revival in tiple playing... although something inspired the Ohana ukulele company to produce this version.
+The Martin guitar company made tiples for 30 years or more, using the same combinations of woods they used for guitars -- all mahogany models, or mahogany or rosewood tiples with spruce tops -- but I see no immediate threat of a revival in tiple playing... although something inspired the Ohana ukulele company to produce this version.
 In Colombia there is a larger instrument by the same name, with some marvelous players.
 YouTube will find you examples of both.

 While the bookmarking service "Delicious" was in operation, I saved almost 50 bookmarks to Web pages about the instrument (including parts of the blog http://martintiple.blogspot.com/) and YouTube videos of tiple players (including the Spirits of Rhythm, the Cats & the Fiddle, Ed Askew, and more) here: